-When it comes to St. Patrick's Day, nowhere in Northern Indiana does it quite like The Bend.
+When it comes to St. Patrick's Day, nowhere in Northern Indiana does it quite like South Bend.
 From authentic dining options to the parade, these are some of the ways you can celebrate St. Patrick's Day in style.

 Eat at the Perfect Pub